As the virus crisis drags on, hard-hit French youth struggle

 Authorities have noticed the problem and, starting this month, they have asked universities to allow students to go back to classes one day per week to help them regain some sense of normalcy.
 The institutions have also started providing 1-euro meals.

 There are concerns the pandemic could have long-term effects on youth.
-In the U.K., the Institute for Fiscal Studies think-tank estimated that young people will have missed out on more than half a year of face-to-face learning, or more than 5% of their total time in school, by the end of the country’s latest national lockdown.
+In the U.K., the Institute for Fiscal Studies think tank estimated that young people will have missed out on more than half a year of face-to-face learning, or more than 5% of their total time in school, by the end of the country’s latest national lockdown.
 The lost education could cut average lifetime earnings by 40,000 pounds ($55,325) per student, it estimated.

-Ideddaim, who prefers to look on the bright side, said she feels privileged to get food aid.
+Ideddaim, who prefers to look on the bright side, said she feels privileged to get food aid at all.

 “That kind of aid does not exist in many countries, and we’re lucky enough in France to have that,” she said.